Interesting ancient coins, offered by Augustus Coins

 Terms of Sale.
 If you are in the US you can pay with Zelle (preferred) or PayPal to my e-mail address.
 (I also accept checks.)
 (Why I prefer Zelle.)
 Do not pay until after I confirm I still have the coin.

-Please tell me if you are not in the USIf you are outside the US, shipping will be $18 to Canada and $22 (or slightly more for a big order) to elsewhere.
+Please tell me if you are not in the US.
+I don't often ship outside the US because shipping is so expensive.
+If you are outside the US, shipping would be $18 to Canada and $20 (or slightly more for a big order) to elsewhere.
 (I'm very sorry shipping outside the US is so expensive.)
 Please pay with Wise if you can.
 See more here

 Shipping in the US is $2 for orders under $25, $3 up to $50, $4 up to $100, and an additional $2 for each hundred thereafter.

 Reminder: When you buy a coin you must add in the shipping cost.
 Don't think a coin offered at $20 elsewhere will cost you $20.
 It won't.
-Shipping could easily be $6 or more.
+Shipping could easily be $6, $10, or $15, or more.
 In contrast, I charge only $2 for shipping a $20 coin in the US.

 Purple means "SOLD" and no longer available